Monte Carlo Las Vegas has been now transformed into Park MGM

 Alluding to the wonderful gaming environment of Monte Carlo, this MGM Resorts International property was one of the more luxurious casinos on the Las Vegas Strip.
 The casino was an entertaining and friendly with a huge selection of slots, poker and casino games.
 With up to $10,000 high limit tables available it offered classic casino action in a sophisticated atmosphere and with the personal attention that would elevate your Vegas experience to be the best it could be.

 Originally a joint venture between Mirage Resorts and Circus Circus Enterprises, the Monte Carlo was due to be named “Grand Victoria”, having been built to invoke the Place du Casino in Monte Carlo.
 The megaresort hotel and casino are nearly 110m tall, with a total gaming space of 9,500 m2.
 Chandelier domes, marble floors, and ornate fountains have earned this casino an AAA-Four Diamond rating.

-The company’s tagline is “unpretentiously luxurious”, and it’s often played on its reputation as a luxurious casino to bring in more patrons.
-On the top floor of the Monte Carlo, however, is an ultra-luxury boutique hotel for the most affluent patrons.
+The company’s tagline was “unpretentiously luxurious”, and it’s often played on its reputation as a luxurious casino to bring in more patrons.
+On the top floor of the Monte Carlo, however, was an ultra-luxury boutique hotel for the most affluent patrons.

 Their 9,500 m2 casino has 1,400 slot machines, 60 gaming tables, and 15 poker tables.
 The casino has largely been popularised by its appearance in the Amazing Race, where contestants had to count out $1 million in poker chips, but the gaming experience is enough to attract thousands of players as well.